DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

             - new-user account creation is AKA enrollment or registration
             - 🩹Registration is the process of adding a user to an identity management system.
 This includes creating their unique identifier and adding any attribute information that is associated with their identity.
             -  review of provisioning processes typically involves checking logs, reviewing the audit trail, or performing a manual review of permissions granted during the provisioning process.
+        - 🌑User access Modification: involves updating or changing a user's access rights when their role within the organization changes.
+        - 🌑User access Recertification: Involves periodic reviews to confirm that users have the appropriate access rights,
         - **Workflow provisioning**: Provisioning that occurs through an established workflow, such as through an HR process, is workflow-based account provisioning
         - **automated provisioning**: information is provided to an app, that then creates the accounts via pre-defined rules (assigning to appropriate groups based on roles)
             - automated provisioning systems create accounts consistently